reidrac/msx-pixel-tools/README.md

 Each tool has help in the `CLI` with `-h`.

-The output is dumped in `stdout`, so you can redirect it to a file:
+The output is dumped to `stdout`, so you can redirect it to a file:
 ```
 ./png2sprites.py examples/sprites.png > sprites.h
 ```